eklausme/saaze-lemire/content/blog/2012/07-23-is-cc-worth-it.md

 clang 3.1                |1923                     |

 Notice how Java beats GCC in these tests?
 As usual, [my source code is freely available](https://github.com/lemire/Code-used-on-Daniel-Lemire-s-blog/tree/master/2012/07/23).
 Of course, from a sample of 3 compilers on a single problem, I only provide an anecdote, but there are extensive and well established benchmarks supporting my points:

 - Higher level languages such as Java and JavaScript can be surprising fast.
 Java is typically no more than twice as slow as C++.
-JavaScript is often no more than 4 times as slow.
-- Really clever and hard working C/C++ programmers can beat higher-level languages by a wide margin given enough time.
+JavaScript is often no more than 4 times as slow.- Really clever and hard working C/C++ programmers can beat higher-level languages by a wide margin given enough time.
 However, their code will typically become less portable and harder to maintain.

 __Conclusion__: If your sole reason for using C++ is speed, and you lack the budget for intensive optimization, you might be misguided.